19Lola89/financial_evaluation/README.md

 ## Usage

-Can be used to find out various revenue numbers for specificn years and average gains and losses during specific time frame.
+Can be used to find out various revenue numbers for specific years and average gains and losses during specific time frame.

 ## Credits